4238

 With the right multi-protocol manager, you can join SNMP remote monitoring with other types of remote monitoring in the same management system.

 The cons of SNMP, which are small compared to its openness, include security risks that are normal whenever using an open standard.
 There is "security through obscurity" linked with any little-used communications standard.
+Monitoring SNMP traffic securely - especially using SNMPv3 - is crucial to mitigating these risks.
 Still, the release of SNMPv3 added new encryption and privacy options that had never before existed within SNMP.
 SNMP is a rather detailed protocol.
 Detailed messages are sent between devices, not just small preset codes.
 This downside has been rendered quite small in most applications, since bandwidth has skyrocketed in recent years.

 In an SNMP remote monitoring system, the two major components are an SNMP manager and SNMP agents.